ZigaoWang/daztab/README.md

 ## License

-DazTab Lite is released under the Apache 2.0 License.
+DazTab Lite is released under the MIT License.
 Please see the [LICENSE](/LICENSE) file for more information.

 ## Privacy Policy